 Pat Smullen so often lit up the winner's enclosure at the Curragh.
 His strength, dedication and sheer drive in the saddle earned him nine Irish Champion Jockey titles, an Epsom Derby and two Irish Derby crowns at the hallowed Kildare track.
-The sight of his coffin at the gates of the course on Wednesday evening last was truly heartbreaking.
+The sight of his coffin at the gates of the course after his death from pancreatic cancer back in September was truly heartbreaking.

-To think back to just four years ago at that very track, on the straight past which Pat's body was brought on the road to Offaly on Wednesday.
-The noise of the packed grandstand was just reaching his ears as he went to the front early on Epsom hero Harzand in the Irish Derby.
+To think back to just four years ago at that very track, on the straight past which Pat's body was brought on the road to Offaly for his funeral; the noise of the packed grandstand was just reaching his ears as he went to the front early on Epsom hero Harzand in the Irish Derby.
 A hallmark of Pat's career and life was that never-say-die attitude and it got him to the line that day, as it did throughout his career.

 When Idaho ranged up alongside for a battle to the finish, it looked like Pat's mount was fading.
 For all the world it appeared Ryan Moore would continue past him, but Pat got to work, relishing the war of attrition for the final furlong.
 He pushed to the limit, held on and won.
 That last sentence could, in fact, sum up his career on the track.
 It could sum up the final two years of his life too in ways.

 I had the pleasure of interviewing Pat Smullen back on May 15, 2015, a Friday evening as he prepared for racing at Dundalk.
-I was a young journalist but Pat gave me the time of day.
+He was at the peak of his powers and I was just a young reporter, but Pat gave me the time of day.
 I arranged the interview with him a week earlier and when he couldn't talk to me then, he rang to apologise and rearranged immediately.
 I wasn't ringing from the Racing Post or the Irish Times.
 I was a nobody but Pat gave me respect and spoke to me for almost an hour.